ntop/ntopng/doc/src/what_is_ntopng.rst

-MacOS installation packages can be found at http://packages.ntop.org/ and are installed with a GUI. ntopng requires redis to be installed in order to start.
-During the ntopng installation, if redis is not present, redis is installed and activated, otherwise the one already installed on the system is used.
+MacOS installation packages can be found at http://packages.ntop.org/ and are installed with a GUI. ntopng requires Redis to be installed in order to start.
+During the ntopng installation, if Redis is not present, Redis is installed and activated, otherwise the one already installed on the system is used.
 After the installation, ntopng is started and active on local port 3000 (i.e. ntopng is available at http://127.0.0.1:3000).
 If you want to uninstall ntopng you can open a terminal and type :code:`sudo /usr/local/bin/ntopng-uninstall.sh`